Cray-HPE/docs-csm/upgrade/1.0/README.md

 ### Introduction

 This document is intended to guide an administrator through the upgrade process going from Cray Systems Management 0.9 to v1.0.
 When upgrading a system, this top-level README.md file should be followed top to bottom, and the content on this top level page is meant to be terse.
-See the additional files (like KNOWN_ISSUES.md and REFERENCE_MATERIAL.md in the various directories under the linked resource_material sub-directories.
+See the additional files in the various directories under the resource_material directory for additional reference material in support of the process/scripts mentioned explicitly on this page.

 ### Terminology